feamcor/blockstars_eth_splitter/README.md

 **Splitter** exposes the following functions:

-- `split` - divides, equally, between two recipient accounts, all the **ether** transferred by sender.
+- `split` - divides, between two recipient accounts, the **ether** transferred by sender on the transaction (i.e. `msg.value`).
 In case the transferred amount is uneven, the exceeding **1 wei** is given to 1st recipient account.
 Sender pays the **gas** for calling this function.
 Input parameters:

   - `first` - address of the 1st recipient account
   - `second` - address of the 2nd recipient account

+- `splitBalance` - divides, between two recipient accounts, the **balance** of the sender held by the contract.
+In case the balance is uneven, the exceeding **1 wei** is left with the sender.
+Sender pays the **gas** for calling this function.
+Input parameters:

+  - `first` - address of the 1st recipient account
+  - `second` - address of the 2nd recipient account

-- `withdraw` - transfer to sender its balance accumulated by previouses executions of `split`.
+- `withdraw` - transfer to sender its balance accumulated from previouses executions of `split` and `splitBalance`.
 Sender pays the **gas** for calling this function.

 ### EVENTS